Essay. January 2026.

 A reasonable assumption would be that digital tools should have improved organisational memory.
 The opposite has happened.
 Three forces, all intensifying, work against retention.

 Turnover has stayed elevated.
-The Great Resignation years of 2021–2022 attracted the most attention, but the underlying pattern of shorter median tenures and higher voluntary mobility has not reverted.
-Galan's 2023 review notes that the KLT literature is growing precisely because the phenomenon it studies has become more common, not less.
-Every departure now removes a slice of the "individual" retention bin that Walsh and Ungson identified, and most organisations do not have a replacement mechanism beyond a hastily scheduled handover meeting.
+The Great Resignation years of 2021 to 2022 attracted the most attention, but the underlying pattern of shorter median tenures and higher voluntary mobility has not reverted.
+Galan’s 2023 review notes that the KLT literature is growing precisely because the phenomenon it studies has become more common, not less.
+Every departure removes a slice of the “individual” retention bin that Walsh and Ungson identified, and most organisations do not have a replacement mechanism beyond a hastily scheduled handover meeting.

 These three forces compound.
 A more mobile workforce makes individual memory more volatile.
 Hybrid work removes the spatial cues that used to compensate.
 And the migration of decisions into ephemeral conversation means that even when people stay, the evidence of what they decided does not survive.